AL333Z/fp-in-industry/presentation.md

 ---

 # Things I'm not telling you
+## Typeclasses

+---

+# Things I'm not telling you
+## Higher Kinded Types

+---

+# Things I'm not telling you
 ## Implicits dependencies

 - `fs2`, `fs2-rabbit` and `http4s` are polymorphic in the effect type `F[_]`
 - I only showed you its usage with `IO`..
-- I you actually look at the code in the repo, you'll see something like:
+- If you actually look at the code in the repo, you'll see something like:

 ```scala
 object OrderHistory {